 Secure the remaining stretchers to the legs using glue and 1-1/4″ pocket hole screws.
 Start with the lower stretchers, then layer a shelf on top of the stretchers without securing it (in case adjustments have to be made!).
 Then secure the center stretchers and ending with the top stretchers.

 Secure the shelves to the stretchers using glue and 2″ brad nails through the top of the shelf into the stretchers below.
 Position the upper shelf on the stretchers and secure in the same manner.

 Finish as desired.
 If using the aluminum angle and bar as trim, cut the angle pieces in half (mine were 48″ overall, and 24″ when cut in half).
 Drill holes spaced evenly along each side of the angle, staggered so the screws won’t interfere with each other, then secure the angle to the legs using the #8 screws.
 Cut the pieces of flat bar to length and drill holes along each piece.
 The holes will be drilled along the lower edge of the 1″ flat bar.
 Secure the flat bar along the edge of each shelf securing in place with the #8 screws.

 Drill a 3/8″ hole at 1-1/2″ deep in the bottom of each leg to accommodate the caster sleeves (see the manufacturer’s instructions for details).
 Insert the caster sleeves into the hole and tap in place with a hammer, then insert the casters.

-Now I am able to keep my weights and PowerBlocks organized, off of the floor and out of the way until my next workout!
+With this stand for weights and PowerBlocks, I can keep everything organized, off of the floor and out of the way until my next workout!

 Have any questions about the DIY furniture plans to build a portable stand for weights and PowerBlocks?
-Leave a comment below and don’t forget to enter the giveaway!
+Leave a comment below!